This is a Criminal Justice Degree List for those looking to learn more about the types of paths you can take to start a

 Examples of Courses

-Criminal justice associate degree programs provide an overview about theories and practical applications in the field.
-Students commonly complete courses in criminal law, constitutional law, criminal investigation, forensic science, criminology, and computer security.
+Criminal justice associate degree programs provide an overview of theories and practical applications in the field.
+Students commonly complete courses in criminal law, constitutional law, a criminal investigation, forensic science, criminology, and computer security.
 Many programs include practical learning experiences in actual criminal justice settings to enable students to get a solid understanding of what to expect in future positions.
 In addition to the core criminal justice courses, students must complete general education requirements in English, mathematics, humanities, and science.

 Possible Job Titles

 - Corrections Officer

 - TSA Agent

 For the most part, a bachelor’s degree can be earned after about four years of study.
 If a student wants to earn this type of degree in less amount of time, he or she will need to take part in an accelerated program.
 There are many types of degrees that can be obtained through a bachelor’s program, with some of the most popular being the following:

 - Registered Nurse